plan-systems/design-docs/proof-of-correctness.md

 type ChannelStore struct {
    ChannelID         ChannelID
-   Epochs            []ChannelEpoch  // The latest element is this channel's current epoch EntryTable        []Entry         // Contains EntryHeader info and points to ContentCrypt blob }
+   Epochs            []ChannelEpoch  // The latest element is this channel's current epoch LiveTable         []Entry         // Entries indexed by TimeSealed RetryTable        []Entry         // Contains entries that were soft rejected }

 // Represents a "rev" of this channel's security properties